babaukos/UnityIconGenerateTools/README.md

 ### Icon Generator

-1. Place the `IconGenerator.cs` file in your Unity project's `Editor` folder.
+1. Place the `IconPreviewGenerator.cs` file in your Unity project's `Editor` folder.
 2. In Unity, go to **Tools > PreviewTools > Generate Preview From Icon**.
 3. In the window, select the object (prefab) for which you want to generate an icon.
 4. Optionally, check **Use Object's Path** to automatically set the save path based on the asset location.